Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined for 65 points only two times this year.
+- Cincinnati and its opponents have combined for 65 points just twice this year.

-- The two teams combine to score 80.8 points per game, 15.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 80.8, is 15.8 points greater than Saturday's over/under.

-- This contest's over/under is 22.9 points more than the 42.1 these two squads combine to allow per game this season.
+- This contest's over/under is 22.9 points greater than the 42.1 these two squads combine to allow per game this season.

-- Bearcats games have an average total of 53.6 points this season, 11.4 fewer than Saturday's over/under.

 - The 66.1 PPG average total in Mustangs games this season is 1.1 points more than this game's over/under.